ekilawasim-coder/aienablementPOC/createfeature.md

   - Metadata
   - Any fields that may contain Figma links or attachments
   - Links tab which may contain a link to wiki page of HLD and LLD
+- **IMPORTANT**: Save a copy of the feature extract locally to use later on for reference while developing

 ---